es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/intro.md

 ## The Ultimate Tool

 Want to take your stream to the next level?
-With Getty, managing your widgets in OBS has never been so easy and customizable.
+With getty, managing your widgets in OBS has never been so easy and customizable.
 Here are some of its amazing features: ==independent widgets.==

 ### More Features

-- ⚡ Easy Setup: Run Getty with ==a single command==, either on your PC or server.
+- ⚡ Easy Setup: Run getty with ==a single command==, either on your PC or server.
 - 🔔 Real-Time Notifications: Get alerts for your AR token tips, chat messages, ==donation goals== and the latest tip instantly.
 - 🎨 Unlimited Customization: Change colors, fonts, styles, titles and more to fit your style.
 - 🔄 Standalone Widgets: Activate only the ones you need, either 1, 2 or all.